 - SFMNP coupon booklets are distributed on a first come first served basis

-- Upon receipt, coupon booklet may be redeemed at any time participating farmer market/stand.
+- Upon receipt, a coupon booklet may be redeemed at any time at participating farmer markets/stands/mobile markets.

-- Fruits and vegetables grown locally and sold at participating Farmer’s Markets may only be purchased.
-Plants, citrus and tropical fruits are not permitted for purchase with SFMNP coupon booklets.
+- Fruits and vegetables grown locally and sold at participating farmers’ markets may only be purchased.
+Plants, citrus, and tropical fruits are not permitted for purchase with SFMNP coupon booklets.
 Fresh cut herbs may be purchased, but only if they will be used for cooking or flavoring.
 Processed food may not be purchased with SFMNP checks.
 Jack-o-lanterns and similar products also may not be purchased, per program rules.
 (Farmers will not accept coupons for ineligible items like cider, jams, honey, or baked goods, and recipients should not insist that the coupons be accepted for them.)

-- A proxy may go to markets to make the purchase for eligible older adults.
+- A proxy or power of attorney may go to markets to make the purchase for eligible older adults.

 - Social distancing should be practiced and masks should be worn at all times at markets and stands.